Snapshots

 agent-device snapshot -i -c -d 5 # Combine options

-agent-device diff snapshot # Structural diff vs previous session baseline
+agent-device diff snapshot # Preferred structural diff vs previous session baseline

 OptionDescription